segmentio/segment-docs/src/privacy/consent-management/consent-in-unify.md

 redirect_from: "/privacy/consent-in-unify"
 ---

-Segment uses Profiles in [Unify](/docs/unify/) as the source of truth of an end user's consent preference when enforcing consent in Twilio Engage or Linked Audiences.
-To get consent preference on the profile, you must generate a [Segment Consent Preference Updated event](#segment-consent-preference-updated-event).
-The Segment Consent Preference Updated event should include the [consent object](/docs/privacy/consent-management/consent-in-segment-connections/#consent-object).
+Segment uses the [consent object](/docs/privacy/consent-management/consent-in-segment-connections/#consent-object) on Segment events, including the [Segment Consent Preference Updated](#segment-consent-preference-updated-event) Track event, to evaluate and store consent preferences on the profile.
+Consent on the profiles serves as the source of truth of an end user’s consent preference when enforcing consent in Twilio Engage or Linked Audiences.

 > info "Consent on the profile is in public beta"
 > Storing consent preferences on the profile is actively in development and some things may change before it becomes generally available.